 - Complete the process by clicking on 'Make the Payment' button to pay the required application fees. - Applicants belonging to the PWD category do not have to make any payment.
 Their form will be accepted without a fee.
 The Admission Office will verify their documents and then send them an acknowledgement by email. - All application fees can be paid by a credit card or a debit card issued by any bank, UPI and net banking.
 Gateway charges are extra. - All application fees are non-refundable. - An email confirming successful submission will be sent to the candidate after the application fee has been received. - You can choose more than one category, if applicable.
 For example, if you belong to the General category and if you also wish to apply under the Sports category, you are free to do so. - Sub-sections may open up, depending on the selections you make in the checkboxes provided.
-For example, if you select Sports category in the CATEGORY section, the sports form will open up.
+For example, if you select Sports category in the CATEGORY section, the sports form will open up. - For class XII select the subjects from the drop-down list provided.

-- In the section EDUCATIONAL RECORD, you have to manually enter the details of the subjects and marks obtained for classes X and XI.
-You must complete this but remember that this will not be used for calculation of your BFS. - For class XII select the subjects from the drop-down list provided.
 Please remember to select the checkbox given against a subject if you want it to be included in calculating the BFS.
 If you want to include a subject not listed in the dropdown list, you can manually enter the subject under 'Other'.